aplib/aplib.github.io/pub/SIATM/T. Life without tags and brackets.md

 </div>
 ```

+SIATM has two notations - strict and non-strict.
+In the non-strict format, it has a simpler syntax; in the strict format, markup characters are added.
+These two syntaxes are top-down compatible and their mutual transition can be automatic.

-For the markup of the above example, it is suggested SIATM markup:
+For the markup of the above example, it is suggested non-strict SIATM markup:

 ![Suggjested 3](./pictures/sugg3.png)